-Addiction How to Prevent Kids From Developing Addictions With Bestselling Author Jessica Lahey By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a psychotherapist, the author of the bestselling book "13 Things Mentally Strong People Don't Do," and the host of The Verywell Mind Podcast.
+Addiction How to Prevent Kids From Developing Addictions With Bestselling Author Jessica Lahey By Amy Morin, LCSW Amy Morin, LCSW Facebook LinkedIn Twitter Amy Morin, LCSW, is a psychotherapist and international bestselling author.
+Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
+Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
 Learn about our editorial process Published on July 19, 2021 Print Verywell / Julie Bang Every Monday on The Verywell Mind Podcast, Editor-in-Chief Amy Morin, LCSW, interviews experts, authors, entrepreneurs, athletes, musicians, and other inspirational people about the strategies that help them think, feel, and do their best in life.
 Follow Now: Apple Podcasts / Spotify / Google Podcasts Meet Jessica Lahey Jessica Lahey has spent more than 20 years as a teacher, including five years teaching in a drug and alcohol rehab center for adolescents.
 She is also a New York Times bestselling author.
 Her books include "The Gift of Failure: How the Best Parents Learn to Let Go So Their Children Can Succeed" and "The Addiction Inoculation: Raising Healthy Kids in a Culture of Dependence."
 She writes about education, parenting, and child welfare for The Washington Post, New York Times, and The Atlantic.
 She is the co-host of the #AmWriting podcast alongside bestselling authors K.J.
 Dell’Antonia and Sarina Bowen.
 Why Jessica Lahey Is Mentally Strong Jessica describes herself as an alcoholic.
 And she decided she wanted to break the generational cycle of addiction in her family.
 Her quest to learn how to prevent her sons from developing an addiction, despite their genetics, led her to write "The Addiction Inoculation."
 She wants to use her story and the information she uncovered to teach others how to reduce the risk that kids will develop substance abuse problems.
 What Are the Risk Factors for Teen Substance Use?
 What You’ll Hear on the Show Why many attempts to prevent substance abuse actually backfire Why Jessica wants her children to know she is an alcoholic The strategies Jessica uses to teach her kids about drugs and alcohol How to talk to kids about drugs and alcohol in a way that they’ll really listen How to hold regular check-ins with your kids Why it’s so important to monitor your child’s mental health The risk factors that increase the likelihood that someone will develop a substance abuse issue The protective factors that reduce the risk Why you can’t depend on schools to teach substance abuse prevention How a family pet may prevent your child from developing an addiction Why eating family dinners together is so important Why the DARE program didn’t work The questions that can help you learn more about your child’s interest in substances How to empower kids to decline invitations to engage in risky behavior What You’ll Learn About Substance Use and Mental Strength There are a lot of misconceptions about substance abuse and mental strength.
 Some people assume that developing a substance abuse problem is a sign of weakness.
 That’s not true, however.
 There are many factors that can lead to a substance abuse problem.
 There is a link between mental illness and addiction.
 Depression, anxiety, and other mental health problems may increase someone’s risk for addiction.
 Improving mental health and building mental strength may reduce the risk.
 And adults can take steps to teach kids skills that will reduce the likelihood that they’ll develop a substance use problem.
 Quotes From Jessica Jessica Lahey I don't think family dinner is just about family dinner.
 I really think it's about opportunities to sit down, look each other in the eye, and talk to each other. — Jessica Lahey "Social ostracism is a big risk factor for substance abuse.""If you have a really heavy risk side, then your protection side is going to have to be heavier in order to outweigh that risk side.""We know—especially during this pandemic—strengthening kids' social, emotional learning is really way more important than making sure that they can add two fractions."
 More About the Podcast The Verywell Mind Podcast is available across all streaming platforms.
 If you like the show, please leave us a review on Apple Podcasts.
 Reviews and ratings are a great way to encourage other people to listen and help them prioritize their mental health too.
-Links and Resources Visit Jessica’s website Buy The Addiction Inoculation Follow Jessica on Instagram Dietary Secrets to Stopping Alcohol Cravings with Addiction Specialist John Umhau Addiction - Symptoms, Treatment, and More Underage Drinking Risk Factors and Consequences By Amy Morin, LCSW Amy Morin, LCSW, is the Editor-in-Chief of Verywell Mind.
-She's also a licensed clinical social worker, psychotherapist, and international bestselling author.
+Links and Resources Visit Jessica’s website Buy The Addiction Inoculation Follow Jessica on Instagram Dietary Secrets to Stopping Alcohol Cravings with Addiction Specialist John Umhau Addiction - Symptoms, Treatment, and More Underage Drinking Risk Factors and Consequences By Amy Morin, LCSW Amy Morin, LCSW, is a psychotherapist and international bestselling author.
 Her books, including "13 Things Mentally Strong People Don't Do," have been translated into more than 40 languages.
 Her TEDx talk, "The Secret of Becoming Mentally Strong," is one of the most viewed talks of all time.
 See Our Editorial Process Meet Our Review Board Share Feedback Was this page helpful?
 Thanks for your feedback!
 What is your feedback?
 Other Helpful Report an Error Submit Speak to a Therapist Online Advertiser Disclosure × The offers that appear in this table are from partnerships from which Verywell Mind receives compensation.